 La actualidad es la pausa inter-crónica en la que nada sucede (2014).
 Wood, MDF.
-Cabildo Histórico, Argentina.
+Cabildo HIstórico, Argentina.

-I found the design of this sculpture in the inner form of a clothespin.
-At the time, I programmatically avoided pointing out this origin, to extract the thing from its meaning.
-In the comments that are usually requested by the artist, I spoke about other matters.
-On the one hand, I limited myself to commenting on the physical and perceptual relationships I could establish between the spectator, the piece, and the architecture.
-On the other, I rehearsed the degrees of sculptural competence that could exist between sketch, model, and sculpture during the manufacture and development of an object that is going to become an artwork.
+I found the design for this sculpture in the inner shape of a clothespin.
+At the time, I programmatically avoided pointing out this origin in order to separate the thing from its meaning.
+In the comments, which are usually requested by the artist, I talked about other things.
+On the one hand, I limited myself to commenting on the physical and perceptual relationships I could establish between the viewer, the work, and the building.
+On the other hand, I rehearsed the degrees of sculptural competence that can exist between sketch, model and sculpture during the production and development of an object that will become an artwork.

-I was interested in isolating a form that was largely determined by its function and displacing it until becoming unrecognizable.
-I did not want to subordinate form to its associations with ordinary use-value.
-I wanted to rescue the schematic fragment - defined by the requirements of use and serial production - by moving it momentarily away from that denotational prison.
+I was interested in isolating a form that was largely determined by its function and displacing it to the point of unrecognizability.
+I did not want to subordinate form to its associations with ordinary utility value.
+I wanted to rescue the schematic fragment - defined by the requirements of use and serial production - by momentarily removing it from this denotative prison.

-I decided to move this minuscule structure to proto-architectural dimensions.
-It was not possible to surround or enter the sculpture, which occupied the two rooms, turning them into a unit.
-To create a mental image of its integral aspect, it was necessary to take a route restricted by the layout of the entrances in the rooms that housed it.
-In this way, it was intended to calibrate an ambiguous range of sculptural praxis, between a model that operates with the specificity of the site in its architectural character, and another that analyses the laws in the production of industrial objects.
+I decided to take this tiny structure to proto-architectural proportions.
+It was not possible to surround or enter the sculpture, which occupied the two spaces, making them a single structure.
+In order to create a mental image of its integral aspect, it was necessary to take a route limited by the layout of the entrances.
+In this way, the intention was to calibrate an ambiguous range of sculptural practice, between a model that operates with the specificity of the site in its architectural character, and another that analyzes the laws in the production of industrial objects.